-Compared to “Offshore” books (who like to deal in cryptocurrency), Ohio’s new legal sportsbooks will be able to utilize mainstream deposit and withdrawal methods like bank transfers (ACH or Bill Pay), PayPal, Credit Cards or even Cash.
+Compared to “offshore” books (who like to deal in cryptocurrency), Ohio’s new legal sportsbooks can utilize mainstream deposit and withdrawal methods like bank transfers (ACH or Bill Pay), PayPal, credit cards or even cash.
 The more options you have, the easier it is to make wagers and get your winnings.
 You’ll need to look at the specific options here to determine if the sportsbook you want to use, offers the payment method you’d like to employ.

 Finally, because offshore books are essentially unregulated, you could end up losing some or all of your money for petty reasons, or no reason at all.
 That is not the case with state regulated sportsbooks domestically.
 Your money is protected by the regulations set forth by the gaming commission in your state.